 This depends on what offered load we expect to operate at, and also depends on the average delay we desire.

-All these statistical schemes have lower delay than TDMA until they get near their throughput limit.
+All these random access schemes have a lower delay than TDMA until they get near their throughput limit.

 The higher the total load (G(n)) at the operating point, the more backlogged stations and the higher the delay.